 Before taking the fixture apart, you might as well check the wall switch and wire connections between the switch and fixture cable.
-You can do this with a circuit tester, but do this only if you're familiar with switches and basic household wiring.
+You can do this with a circuit tester, but only if you're familiar with switches and basic household wiring.

 9. Fixture wiring

 If the switch is getting power and is sending it to the fixture, it's time to take apart the fixture, as needed, to check the socket terminals and other wiring connections.
-Chances are it's just a bad socket or one of the fixture wires has fried due to "someone" ignoring the wattage rating on the fixture and putting in too bright of bulbs time and again (that, Mr. Edison, is why there's a wattage rating in the first place).
+Chances are it's just a bad socket or one of the fixture wires has fried due to "someone" ignoring the wattage rating on the fixture and putting in overly bright bulbs time and again (that, Mr. Edison, is why there's a wattage rating in the first place).